-While Colin has started a political committee, Bill does not attend political events, endorse candidates or accept donations.
+While Colin started a political committee and campaigned aggressively, Bill does not attend political events, endorse candidates or accept donations.
 Different styles for sure.

-Recently, Peter Sullivan also announced his interest in the race.
-Peter is a 5-term Representative, having served on Judiciary, Criminal Justice, and State-Federal Relations Committees.
+Peter Sullivan is a 5-term Representative, having served on Judiciary, Criminal Justice, and State-Federal Relations Committees.
 Highlights of his accomplishments include: